Written by 5:28 pm Art & Culture, Blog, Local Makers & Artists, Things To Do, Waterloo Views: 1

 The Canadian Clay and Glass Gallery is conveniently located near Uptown Waterloo, easily accessible by public transit, car, or on foot.

-- By Bike or Foot: The gallery is close to popular walking and cycling paths, making it an eco-friendly stop.
+• By Bike or Foot: The gallery is close to popular walking and cycling paths including the scenic Laurel Trail.

 Distance from Key Locations